-Originated from Congo, the Basenjis are used both as sight and scent to hunt and were initially used for flushing small game into the hunters’ nets and control and managing the rodent populations.
-They are often referred to as the “barkless” dog but otherwise described as “talking dogs” as they tend to make their unique sound like a yodel.
-The Basenjis are known to be ultra-clean dogs that make them more cat-like than a dog.
-They will spend many hours cleaning themselves every time they have any dirt on their coats.
-Moreover, they use their paws to clean themselves, and because of this, they don’t have any sort of "doggy” smell in them.
+Basenjis are known to be ultra-clean dogs.
+So, they are often considered to be more cat-like than dog-like.
+They will spend many hours cleaning themselves any time they have dirt on their coats.
+Moreover, they use their paws to clean themselves, and because of this, they don’t have any sort of "doggy” smell to them.

-The Basenjis are mid-sized dogs that boast an endearing look about them.
-They are friendly, curious and confident.
-In addition, they are intelligent and endearing, thus, making them great canine companions.
-The Basenjis form a deep and close bond with their families, but they tend to be closer with one person.
-Over the years, these endearing dogs have become one of the most popular choices as a family pet in Europe.
+The Basenji is a medium-sized dog breed that boasts an endearing look and poised gait.
+They are friendly, curious, confident, and intelligent, making them great canine companions.
+Basenjis form deep, close bonds with their families; however, they tend to bond more with one person in particular.
+Over the years, these endearing dogs have become one of the most popular choices as family pets in Europe.

 These active dogs can adapt to apartment living and can be a match for first-time dog owners.
-Just make sure to provide sufficient physical and mental stimulation for them to be truly happy.
+Just make sure to provide sufficient physical and mental stimulation.

 - Exercise Needed Daily: 1 hour 6/10

 - Shedding: Low 2/10

 - Good with Other Animals: With Supervision 6/10

 - POTENTIALLY DANGEROUS: No 2/10